5 Guitar Playing Challenges You Struggle With When You Don’t Track Your Musical Progress

-Guitarists who do not track their progress usually struggle with several common challenges in their playing.
+Guitarists who don't track their musical progress usually struggle with several common challenges in their guitar playing.
 These obstacles make your progress slower and keep you frustrated.

-Guitar playing challenges caused by not tracking your progress include:
+Guitar playing challenges caused by not tracking your musical progress include:

-These elements include: 2-hand synchronization, accuracy, consistency, picking hand articulation, cleanliness of playing and integration of guitar techniques.
-Improving these guitar technique nuances closes the gap between your theoretical top speed and your real-life guitar speed.
+Improving these guitar technique nuances closes the gap between your theoretical top guitar speed and your real-life guitar speed.

-This video shows how training your 2-hand synchronization helps you play guitar faster and cleaner:
+This video shows how training your 2-hand synchronization helps you play with effortless guitar speed & make fast musical progress:

-This guitar speed report shows how quickly your technique improves when you start tracking your progress.
+This guitar speed report shows how quickly your technique improves when you start tracking your musical progress.

 Sloppy guitar playing is caused by some combination of:

-Tracking your progress tells you which elements cause your guitar playing to sound sloppy.
-This helps you to clean up your technique at faster speeds.
-Guitarists who don’t track their progress only hear the result of the problem (sloppy playing), but cannot identify its causes.
+Tracking your musical progress tells you which elements cause your guitar playing skills to sound sloppy.
+This helps you to clean up fast guitar playing.
+Those who don’t track their musical progress only hear the result of the problem (sloppy guitar playing), but cannot identify its causes.

 Effective guitar practice is only possible when you know:

-Tracking your progress tells you what skills hold you back from your goals as a guitarist.
-This allows you to focus your guitar practice on areas that improve your playing most quickly.
+Tracking your musical progress tells you what skills hold you back from your goals as a guitarist.
+This allows you to focus your guitar practice on areas that improve your guitar playing most quickly.

-Consistency of your guitar playing is your ability to play near your maximum potential after warming up.
-Guitar playing consistency is a trainable skill.
-You can practice it, improve it and track progress with it.
+Consistency of your guitar playing is your ability to play near your maximum guitar speed after warming up.
+Better guitar playing consistency is a trainable skill.
+You can practice it, improve it and track musical progress with it.
 Guitarists who track consistency of their playing are able to play guitar at or near their best, even on their worst days.
 Those who don’t, play great one day and play like total crap the next day.

-Question: “Tom Hess, how do I track consistency of my guitar playing?”
+Question: “Tom Hess, how do I get better guitar playing skills by tracking consistency?”

-Step 1: Set a consistency goal with any exercise you practice on guitar.
+Step 1: Set a consistency goal with any guitar playing exercise.
 For example: you may want to play an exercise 7 times in a row without making mistakes at 150 beats per minute on the metronome.

-Step 2: Determine where your level of consistency currently is.
+Step 2: Determine where your level of guitar playing consistency currently is.
 For example: you may only be able to play your exercise 7 times in a row at 110 beats per minute.

 Step 3: Use effective guitar practice strategies that train your consistency and help you close the gap between 110 and 150 beats per minute.
 (An expert guitar teacher helps you do this.).